pitch-io/clojure-dependabot/README.md

 Boolean value to enable or disable auto-pull-requests for dependencies updates.

+### main_branch

+The branch into which you want the pull requests created by the GitHub Action merged.

 ### labels

 Add labels to the pull requests created by the GitHub Action.
 The labels need to be separated by a comma (`,`) and need to already exist.